Ferdinand van den Eynde, 1st Marquess of Castelnuovo: Life

 The Van den Eynde were related to notable Netherlandish artists such as Brueghel, Jode, and Lucas and Cornelis de Wael.
 Lucas and Cornelis de Wael were nephews of his uncle Ferdinand.
 In 1653, his father Jan acquired the Palazzo Zevallos Stigliano, as well as a hereditary title for his son Ferdinand.

 Marquess Ferdinand restructured Palazzo Zevallos, and, between 1671 and 1674, he built the monumental Villa Carafa of Belvedere in Vomero, which today is the most historical villa in Vomero and one of the best known villas of Naples.

 When Gaspar Roomer, who had been both his and his father's friend and business partner, died in 1674, he bequeathed to Van den Eynde his own collection of paintings, composed of 70 or 90 items which included pieces by Peter Paul Rubens and Luca Giordano, further enlarging Van den Eynde's collection.
 However, Van den Eynde died of consumption the same year, and his huge collection passed to his daughters, Elisabeth and Jane (Giovanna).
 Giordano was a friend of Van den Eynde, and he drew up the inventory for Van den Eynde's inheritance himself(at that time, Giordano counted ten paintings executed by himself in Van den Eynde's collection).

 Van den Eynde's daughters, Giovanna and Elisabeth, married the heirs of two of the most powerful Italian families, the Colonna and the Carafa.
 Giovanna married Giuliano Colonna, 1st Prince of Sonnino and Galatro, while Elisabeth married Carlo Carafa, 3rd Principe of Belvedere, 6th Marquess of Anzi and Lord of Trivigno.

 Marriage and progeny

-Van den Eynde married Olimpia Piccolomini, nephew of Cardinal Celio, by whom he had the following progeny:
+Van den Eynde married Olimpia Piccolomini, niece of Cardinal Celio, by whom he had the following progeny: